 "A writer who gardens is sooner or later going to write a book about the subject," opined Eleanor Perenyi.
 Certainly there is a meditative aspect to many gardening chores that lends itself to interior dialogue.
 I have had conversations with myself, or with a faraway friend, as I was pulling weeds or raking leaves, "speaking" [...]

 A long winter is not for sissies.
-If you are a veteran of many northern winters, you probably already practice most of the tips I'm going to share below.
-But if you are new to the tribe of hardy plants and hardy souls, here are some ways to beat cabin fever.
-1Light TherapyIn the land [...]
+If you are new to the tribe of hardy plants and hardy souls, here are 10 time-honored ways to beat cabin fever.
+How many do you already practice?

 (Editor's note: Neil Moran wrote North Country Gardening seven years before Cold Climate Gardening got started.
 I asked him to share what he's learned since building his greenhouse.)As you all know, the summers are sweet, but short here in the North.
 It seems not long after we’ve sown our vegetable crops and put out the [...]